hpluska/APCompSciA/labs/StringOperations/README.md

 	* Course
 	* Date

-- [ ] Inside the main method of your program use block quotes to write a comments which indicate challenge 1 and challenge 2
+- [ ] Inside the main method of your program use block quotes to write a comments which indicate challenge 1 and challenge 2, along with a description about what these challenges accomplish.

 - [ ] Once you have completed the above be sure to push your changes to your AP Computer Science A Repo to GitHub